Citolab/nlirp/README.md

 ```

 ## Tips
-- Drop or impute missing human scores before running the model if they should not influence similarity weights.
 - Adjust `min_sim_weight`, `n_highest_sim`, and `start_weight` together to balance inclusiveness versus noise.
 - Monitor `prop_score` and `n_similar` to detect responses with weak neighbours and consider manual review.